forestgrape/coronavirus/index.md

      * If there are old toilets, that go to the rails, don't use them, never use to shit!

 - Covid-19 is different from a common respiratory disease.
 It doesn't start with a soar throat nor with a runny nose, it starts from within, from the lungs.
 Early symptoms can be some chill (because your body is increasing the temperature to fight the viruses) or some strange feeling sort like a small poisoning, like having eaten something rotten or drunken too much.
-Feeling tired could be a symptom too.
+Feeling tired and energyless can be a symptom too.
 These symptoms are not specific to Covid-19 though, they can have other causes: Cold air, having eaten something rotten or not enough sleep.
-Early symptoms can be easily overlooked, so the first thing to notice may very well be a soar throat or loss of smell/taste - these symptoms come when high numbers of viruses are breathed up and reach the mouth and the nose, at this time, one is already shedding many viruses. <br>
+Early symptoms can be easily overlooked, so the first thing to notice may very well be a soar throat or loss of smell/taste - these symptoms come when high numbers of viruses are breathed up and reach the mouth and the nose, at this time, one is already shedding many viruses.
+Among later symptoms are shortness of breath (the lungs are inflamed) and diarrhoea (if early likely not a bad sign because it means viruses are cleared down the alimentary, if late not so good because viruses went into the blood and infected the intestine; take special care to your immun systeme.
+If you observed most of the symptoms in the described order is likely you went through Covid-19.<br>

     Observe your body, write down the observations and if possible measure:
     Measure your temperature several times every day and best in the same situations and record the values.
 As a slightly increased temperature can be an early sign of a possible Sars-Cov-2 infection.
 This can be as low as one or only half a degree, going up from 35 to 35.5 or 36.
 Keep in mind that the temperature varies over the course of a day and with the activities performed.
 That's why several measurements. <br>
     It is crucial to measure the temperature accurately since many people have only a slightly increased temperature ([Zhang](#zhang), [Wong](#wong), [Zhong](#zhong)), which doesn't "meet the definition of fever".
-Side note: It's time for medicine to move on from digitalization and black-white schemes to the continuous colourspace of Bayesian statistics.
+Side note: It's time to move on from digitalization and black-white schemes to the continuous colourspace of Bayesian statistics.
 The more common Covid-19 in your region is, the more likely it is that an observed infection is Covid-19.
 In my case - South East Switzerland, a day hike away from Nothern Italy - Covid-19 is currently the most prevalent disease.

 - Live a healthy lifestyle
     * sleep enough, eat healthily, relax and do some sport